Why Choose Us For Laser Cataract Surgery

-Cataract surgery is one of the safest and most successful surgical procedures performed today.
-Millions of patients whose vision has been compromised by a clouded natural lens have been able to enjoy clear, crisp vision thanks to cataract surgery and advanced artificial intraocular lens (IOL) technology.
+Cataract surgery is among the safest and most successful procedures performed today.
+Millions of patients have regained clear, crisp vision thanks to this surgery and advanced intraocular lens (IOL) technology.

-As a leading ophthalmologist serving Fredericksburg, Culpeper and the surrounding areas, Dr. Binoy R. Jani stays abreast of the latest technological and surgical advances in cataract surgery.
-By utilizing the same femtosecond laser technology that has made LASIK surgery so successful, Dr. Jani and Vista Eye Specialists are able to enhance the safety, precision, and predictability of cataract surgery.
+As a leading ophthalmologist serving Fredericksburg, Culpeper, and surrounding areas, Dr. Binoy R. Jani stays at the forefront of technological and surgical advancements.
+By incorporating femtosecond laser technology, your surgeon can enhance the safety, precision, and predictability of cataract surgery.

 About Femto Laser-Assisted Cataract Surgery